Virginia Tech®home

 Research Interests

-• Theoretical and applied non-equilibrium and equilibrium thermodynamics with two principal focuses: i) intrinsic quantum thermodynamics (IQT) and its mathematical framework steepest-entropy-ascent quantum thermodynamics (SEA-QT) and ii) SEA non-equilibrium thermodynamics (SEA-NT)
+• Theoretical and applied non-equilibrium and equilibrium thermodynamics with two principal focuses: i) steepest-entropy-ascent quantum thermodynamics (SEAQT) and ii) reactive and non-reactive non-equilibrium phenomena at all spatial and temporal scales

 • Thermoeconomics / exergo-environomics / exergy analysis: computational methods for modeling and optimizing complex energy systems; methodological approaches (with and without sustainability and uncertainty considerations) for the integrated synthesis, design, operation, control, reliability, and resiliency of energy systems; decomposition approaches for large-scale optimization